All Episodes

 So you couldn't just wait at home for them to send you the tax return and you fill it in and send off the check.

-You had to go halfway across the country to give the tax and fill in the form in the city uh that you were born in.
+You had to go halfway across the country to give the tax and fill in the form in the city that you were born in.

-And that is why uh they found themselves.
+And that is why they found them.

-Joseph and Mary found themselves in Nazareth, couldn't get a hotel room, uh, and the only reason they had to sleep in the stable is because Dad had to step halfway across the country to pay his taxes in the town of his birth, which is the kind of uh bureaucratic nightmare that is so cockamamy.
+And the only reason they had to sleep in the stable is because dad had to shep halfway across the country to pay his taxes in the town of his birth, which is the kind of bureaucratic nightmare that is so cockamame-y.

-And don't even think of giving birth in a stable these days, because um I'm doing the show from New York City today, and in the state of New York, as I understand it, it's illegal to rent out your stable without applying for a livestock shelter change of use uh permit, and it's illegal under Obamacare uh to not have a temporary maternity ward for non-insured transients license.
+And in the state of New York, as I understand it, it's illegal to rent out your stable without applying for a livestock shelter change of use permit.

 Caesar Augustus had his census.